azzaammanzar/uniwebpage/README.md

-# find your perfect car

-This project helps users choose the perfect car out of 4 famous car brands. it helps people who are not able to make a decision about the car are provided with the specifications of the car.
-This application will help with the users interpretation of the cars and will give them knowledge about the 4 popular car brands which have been displayed on them. the features of the website is that based on the users choice of brand it gives an accurate description of each car and why it is suited for you.
-With an easy navigation Bar and clickable images it helps with the interface and makes it easier for the user.
+Find Your Perfect Car
+This project helps users choose the perfect car from four popular car brands.
+It is designed for those who struggle to make a decision by providing key specifications and insights on each car.

+Features:
+Displays information about four famous car brands.

+Helps users understand and compare car specifications.

+Provides a brand-based selection system for better accuracy.

+Uses an easy-to-navigate bar and clickable images for a smooth user experience.